arlowatts/torys-map/worldbuilding/locations/andal/days-end/dungeon/index.md

+---
-# The Dungeon of Day's End
+title: The Dungeon of Day's End
+---

 The small town of Day's End is hiding an ancient secret; under the Mayoral Seat is a set of large chambers, magically sealed since the time of the last elven king.
 However, the passing of centuries has weakened the magic around the door.
 Another entrance, hidden under a pond in the Graveyard, and has not been touched in centuries.